 The secret to making great okra is to roast it until fragrant and a golden brown.
 This recipe does that and has a sweet nutty topper that makes it a fantastic side dish for any holiday table.

 Okra is a nutritional powerhouse with high levels of vitamins K, folate, and potassium as well as antioxidants and fiber to nourish your body.
 Okra is cherished in the flavorful cuisines of West Africa, Ethiopia, South Asia and the American South and chefs have been increasingly introducing it into restaurant menus.
-Wow your guests with the great flavor of this delicious roasted vegetable served here as a side with scallions, dates and pecans.
+Wow your guests with the great flavor of this delicious roasted vegetable served here as a side with scallions (spring onions), dates, and pecans.

-Okra is also known as Lady Fingers, is from the mallow family, is a green seed pod with a slightly fuzzy exterior.
+Okra, which is also known as Lady Fingers, is a green seed pod with a slightly fuzzy exterior from the mallow family.
 It is best eaten cooked, where its fuzzy, prickly texture transforms into silken custard in consistency.
-It is very simple to prepare, just slice the tops and tips off and cook, careful not to overcook.
+It is very simple to prepare, just slice the tops and tips off and cook, being careful not to overcook.